Evolution Never Happened | See All The Videos. Go to the: 30 Second Video Menu

 Biology (Miller & Levine - 2010) - "Change over time; the process by which modern organisms have descended from ancient organisms."
 (Glossary page G-12) The glossary refers to page 450 where we find further information: "A scientific theory of biological evolution that explains how modern organisms evolved over long periods of time through descent from common ancestors."

 This definition starts with "change over time," which as we've seen is too broad to be an acceptable definition.
 The definition goes on to refine this as the change process that resulted in modern organisms.
 It seems to be specific because we automatically think of molecules to man, but that's not what this says.
-There is nothing in this definiton about descent from a single common anscestor, nor about the origin of life.
+There is nothing in this definition about descent from a single common ancestor, nor about the origin of life.
 I look around me and see "descent from common ancestors."
 All humanity is descended from the common ancestors of Adam and Eve.
 All "cat" kinds of animals descend from a common "cat" ancestor created on day six of creation.
 And so on.
-So Biblical creation perfectly fits with this definition of evolution... and so this defintion is of no help in discerning whether the General Theory of Evolution is true.
+So Biblical creation perfectly fits with this definition of evolution... and so this definition is of no help in discerning whether the General Theory of Evolution is true.

 What we are seeing is that every textbook definition of "evolution" is a definition of the Special Theory of Evolution (STE).
 There is overwhelming evidence supporting SPE and everyone agrees is true.
 However, none of these definitions apply to the General Theory of Evolution (GTE).
 Yet, in reading any of these textbooks they assume that since evidence matching their definition is found (ad a lot of it), evolution (the General Theory) is proven to be true.
-That is a totally false conlusion!
+That is a totally false conclusion!